microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Coach/Solution-06.md

 [< Previous Solution](./Solution-05.md) - **[Home](./README.md)** - [Next Solution >](./Solution-07.md)

-## Setup Steps
-- Download the ml model from Fabric workspace
-- Upload the model on azure machine learning studio
-- Using postman, send the testing data to it to test it out.

 ## Notes & Guidance

+### Sections
+- Download the ml model from the Fabric workspace
+- Upload the model to a real-time inference endpoint on azure machine learning studio
+- Using postman, send sample data to it to test it out.

+### Student step-by-step instructions

 - Go to your data science worksapce where all the notebooks are stored.
 - That worksapce will have the ml model which you created in previous challenege
 - Exporting a model from Fabric is easy--just tap the Download ML model version button in the UI.